bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If you wonder where we\'re going here, you can go over to the index file here because we\'re basically going to use JavaScript to create these elements and put them in the card.
-Now, we\'ve just created this **div** here and given it the class of **card**.
+If you wonder where we&apos;re going here, you can go over to the index file here because we&apos;re basically going to use JavaScript to create these elements and put them in the card.
+Now, we&apos;ve just created this **div** here and given it the class of **card**.
 This is going to be a long function because you have to create each one of these elements individually and put the content in them and then add them to the card.
-Next, we\'re going to add the image.
+Next, we&apos;re going to add the image.

-First thing we need to do is make a var called image, I\'m just going to call it img.
-Then from there I\'m going to do equals document.createElement, and we\'re going to create an img in our element.
-Then images really should have an alt attribute, so I\'m going to say img.setAttribute alt.
-I\'m just going to set it to name.
+First thing we need to do is make a var called image, I&apos;m just going to call it img.
+Then from there I&apos;m going to do equals document.createElement, and we&apos;re going to create an img in our element.
+Then images really should have an alt attribute, so I&apos;m going to say img.setAttribute alt.
+I&apos;m just going to set it to name.
 Whatever gets passed in as the name of this location is going to get set as the attribute for the alt tag.
-If somebody\'s using a screen reader, they will still be able to know what it\'s a picture of even if they can\'t see the picture if they\'ve got a visual disability of some sort or another.
+If somebody&apos;s using a screen reader, they will still be able to know what it&apos;s a picture of even if they can&apos;t see the picture if they&apos;ve got a visual disability of some sort or another.
 Great.
-We\'re setting that attribute.
+We&apos;re setting that attribute.
 We need to set the source based on what comes in through this photoURL here.
 We want to be able to set that photo source, but the photo source is not required.

 The first thing we need to do is determine whether or not a photo has been brought in.
 Before that, we want to just make a variable var, and I think I called this **constantphotoUrl**.
-I\'m going to make that equal to **images/signpost.jpg**, because that\'s the image that\'s in this folder over in here.
+I&apos;m going to make that equal to **images/signpost.jpg**, because that&apos;s the image that&apos;s in this folder over in here.
 Then I just need to see if **photoURL**, that variable there that gets passed in, did somebody actually add a URL in there?
-We know that it has to be URL in there because over here in our form, we set this to type URL, so it\'ll only take a URL.
-Otherwise you\'ll get Chrome barking at you and telling you that you didn\'t put in a URL.
-We put URL in there and if we want to actually got put in because it\'s optional.
-If **photoURL**.length is greater than zero, I think that\'s what I\'m doing.
-No, actually I want to check and see if it\'s exactly the same as zero.
-If it\'s exactly the same as zero, then what I want to do is I want to set the img.src equal to this constant photo here.
+We know that it has to be URL in there because over here in our form, we set this to type URL, so it&apos;ll only take a URL.
+Otherwise you&apos;ll get Chrome barking at you and telling you that you didn&apos;t put in a URL.
+We put URL in there and if we want to actually got put in because it&apos;s optional.
+If **photoURL**.length is greater than zero, I think that&apos;s what I&apos;m doing.
+No, actually I want to check and see if it&apos;s exactly the same as zero.
+If it&apos;s exactly the same as zero, then what I want to do is I want to set the img.src equal to this constant photo here.
 I want to set it to that.
 I want to set the image source to that.
 That should work.
-On my slide I use setAttribute again, so maybe I\'ll do that just to make sure.
+On my slide I use setAttribute again, so maybe I&apos;ll do that just to make sure.
 But really this should actually work just fine.
-But let me just put this in just so it matches what I\'m doing on my slide there.
+But let me just put this in just so it matches what I&apos;m doing on my slide there.
 SetAttribute src is going to be this constant photo here, constant **PhotoUrl**.
-If that length isn\'t exactly zero, the else will be okay, we\'re going to do image **setAttribute** to not constant.
+If that length isn&apos;t exactly zero, the else will be okay, we&apos;re going to do image **setAttribute** to not constant.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->